XHITZ-FM: XHITZ-FM

+Rhythmic Contemporary

-In 1989, XHITZ flipped from adult contemporary to a rock-oriented hits format known as "Pirate Radio," based on the success of KQLZ in Los Angeles.
-On April 5, 1990, however, XHITZ switched to a Dance-leaning Rhythmic Top 40 format, under Program Director Rick Thomas.
-"Z90" competed against Q106, which was the powerhouse of Top 40 in the market.
-With Z90's debut, however, it took only a few books for XHITZ to beat Q106, and thanks to its success, it also forced the market's only Urban Contemporary outlet, future sister station XHRM-FM, out of that format by 1993.
-As Z90 remained on top, Q106 shifted towards a more Mainstream Top 40 format, and it wasn't until September 1996 that XHITZ would have another direct competitor against KHTS, which had a Dance lean, much like XHITZ.
-Even though XHITZ served as the official callsign, it was marketed unofficially as "XHTZ" also due to the fact most TV and radio callsigns carry four letters.
+On April 5, 1990, XHITZ switched to a Dance-leaning Top 40 format, under Program Director Rick Thomas.
+"Z90" competed against Q106, which was the powerhouse Top 40 station in the market.
+With Z90's debut, however, it took only a few books for XHITZ to beat Q106.
+And thanks to its success, it also forced the market's only Urban Contemporary outlet, future sister station XHRM-FM, out of that format by 1993.
+As Z90 remained on top, Q106 shifted towards a more Mainstream Top 40 format.
+It wasn't until September 1996 that XHITZ had another direct competitor, 93.3 KHTS, which had a Dance lean, much like XHITZ.
+Even though XHITZ served as the official call letters, it was marketed unofficially as "XHTZ" due to the fact that most TV and radio call signs carry four letters.

-However, by August 1998, XHITZ would move away from its Dance approach to begin focusing more on Hip-Hop/R&B. The station also rebranded as "Jammin' Z90" before reverting to "Z90.3".
-In 2002, Califórmula would wind down most of its operations as Díaz retired and then died.
+By August 1998, XHITZ moved away from its Dance approach to begin focusing more on Hip-Hop/R&B. The station also rebranded as "Jammin' Z90" before reverting to "Z90.3".
+In 2002, Califórmula was winding down most of its operations as Díaz retired and then died.
 The U.S. operating rights were sold to Clear Channel Communications (forerunner of today's iHeartMedia) and the concession was transferred to a new Mexican concern, Comunicación XERSA.
 XHITZ remained a hip-hop leader until 2004, when XHMORE-FM flipped to a hip hop-leaning Rhythmic Top 40.
-These two stations would battle until late 2009, when XHMORE changed formats.
-Shortly after this, XHITZ shifted back to its Dance-leaning and a more Mainstream direction.
-Despite being the market's only Rhythmic Top 40, XHITZ continued to share much of the same music as KHTS-FM and KEGY, all of whom are Rhythmic-leaning Top 40/CHRs (KEGY has since flipped to sports talk as KWFN), along with Adult Top 40 KMYI.
+These two stations competed for listeners until late 2009, when XHMORE changed formats.
+Shortly after this, XHITZ shifted back to its more dance-leaning direction.
+Despite being the market's only Rhythmic Top 40, XHITZ continued to share much of the same music as KHTS-FM and KEGY, all of which were rhythmic-leaning Top 40/CHRs.
 On April 2, 2012, XHITZ rebranded from "Z90.3" to "Jammin' Z90."

 In mid-2014, XHITZ rebranded back to "Z90."
-Today, the station airs a CHR format, resulting in both Nielsen BDS and Mediabase moving XHITZ from the Rhythmic to Mainstream reporting panels in February 2015.
+Today, the station airs a mainstream Top 40/CHR format, resulting in both Nielsen BDS and Mediabase moving XHITZ from the Rhythmic to Mainstream reporting panels in February 2015.

-Ownership/management
+Clear Channel and Finest City

 Clear Channel controlled XHITZ and two other radio stations licensed to Mexico but programmed in English and aimed at the San Diego market, as well as owning five FM stations in San Diego as well.
 A 2003 Federal Communications Commission ruling forced Clear Channel to divest the operating rights to its Mexican stations in order to remain under FCC ownership caps.

-On July 25, 2005, Clear Channel transferred the programming and local marketing arrangements of XHITZ, along with XETRA-FM and XHRM-FM, to Finest City Broadcasting, a new company under the direction of former Clear Channel/San Diego VP/Market Manager Mike Glickenhaus.
+On July 25, 2005, Clear Channel transferred the programming and local marketing arrangements of XHITZ, along with XETRA-FM and XHRM-FM, to Finest City Broadcasting.
+Finest City was a new company under the direction of former Clear Channel/San Diego VP/Market Manager Mike Glickenhaus.
 Finest City took over operations on December 1, 2005.